ScottMellors/stream-tool-docs/docs/sr-streambot.md

 ![SendTwitchRoll](image-6.png)

 > Reminder: If you enjoyed what I've made and want to support me in return, check out my [ko-fi page](https://ko-fi.com/ghostlytuna) and pledge some support!
-It all keeps the lights on and the hedgehog fed.
+It all keeps the lights on.

 If you have any more questions or need more support, check out the [discord](https://discord.gg/S67P7UH).